postsharp/Metalama.Documentation/content/quickstart/using-aspects.md

 # Using Metalama

-If you want to learn how to _use_ aspects (and don't need to learn how to _create_ them), this chapter is for you; you may want to stop reading after this one.
+If you want to learn how to _use_ aspects (and don't need to learn how to _create_ them), this chapter is for you.
+You may want to stop reading after this one.
 If you want to learn how to _create_ aspects, it's still a good idea to start with this chapter to get acquainted with the core principles.

 After you finish this guide, you should be comfortable using aspects in your codebase.

 ## Who should read this chapter?

-If you should read this chapter if:
+You should read this chapter if:

 * you have just joined a team that is already using Metalama,
 * you are planning to use ready-made aspects but don't plan to build your own,